 Arranged marriage is a huge cultural thing in India and even among the Indian diaspora elsewhere, but more often than not, it’s painted in a bad light – almost like the parents are bullying the bride & groom into marriage, which is so not the case.
 Anyway, that’s a topic for another post.
 As far as this book is concerned, I liked the fact that the story was a positive reflection on arranged marriages.

-Okay I am going to just say it like it is, without mincing my words.
+Okay so with this one, I am going to just say it like it is, without mincing my words.
 I am fed up of the stereotype that Indians are subjected to in Non-Indian literature.
 There are always these token Indian characters, who have pretty much the same stereotypical attributes, almost as if we are all clones of each other.

 Now for some nitpicking.
 This is especially hard to do, when it’s a book I love, but..